 The Communication and Creative Arts department at PNW typically produces two productions a year.
-In the fall the department hosts a play and in the spring they host a musical.
+The department hosts a play in the fall and in the spring they host a musical.
 Shows are directed by faculty and/or students and the productions are cast with PNW students.

 PNW students, faculty, staff and local community members are encouraged to attend.